Rectified strong core in Shapley-Scarf housing markets with indifferences: Introduction

-There is a literature studying standard cores in the housing market model with externalities \citep{mumcu2007core,graziano2020shapley,hong2022core,dougan2011core,aslan2020competitive,klaus2023core}.
-It shows that even the weak core can be empty under unrestricted strict preferences.
-So, it typically focuses on restricted preference domains on which the strong core or other solutions are nonempty.
+\cite{balbuzanov2019endowments} introduce the exclusion core in a general indivisible object allocation model and show that it coincides with the strong core in the housing market model under strict preferences.
+Several papers extend the exclusion core to other settings and still assume strict preferences, including production economies, priority-based allocation, and refinements satisfying consistency \citep{balbuzanov2019property,cheng2024proper,ishida2025group,zhangrefinedexclusioncore}.
+This paper is the first to examine the exclusion core under weak preferences.

-Finally, following BK, a few papers have further studied the exclusion core. \cite{balbuzanov2019property} generalize their concept from their original model to a more general one that incorporates production. \cite{ishida2025group} study a special case of BK's model, where agents are partitioned into groups and each group collectively owns a partitioned group of objects, and show that the strong core and the exclusion core have a nonempty intersection, though they do not include each other. \cite{zhangrefinedexclusioncore} studies refinements of the exclusion core in BK's model.
-All those papers assume strict preferences.
-In future research we may explore how to employ the approach in this paper to address weak preferences in those papers.
+Finally, a separate literature studies core concepts in the housing market model with externalities under strict preferences \citep{mumcu2007core,graziano2020shapley,hong2022core,dougan2011core,aslan2020competitive,klaus2023core}.
+This literature shows that even the weak core may be empty under externalities, so additional preference restrictions are needed to restore nonemptiness.